 For our statistical analysis, we followed Kinnebrew et al.'s [12] approach of only considering patterns that are above a certain SS threshold in at least one of the groups to be compared (e.g., at least in either the high or low perceptual speed user group).
 This ensures that we do not analyze patterns that are too infrequent for any realistic application in an adaptive system.
 We used the threshold values of 40% for expanded patterns, and 30% for collapsed patterns2.

-To evaluate the statistical significance of SS and PPF differences, we conducted two sets of Pearson's chi-square tests for each user/task characteristic group, separately for expanded and collapsed sequences.
+To evaluate the statistical significance of SS and PPF differences, we conducted two sets of Pearson's chi-square tests for each user/task characteristic group (our independent measures), separately for expanded and collapsed sequences (with SS and PPF for each pattern being our dependent measures).
 Since we evaluated multiple patterns for differences within each set, we increased the likelihood of performing a type I error.
-Thus, we applied the Bonferroni correction to test individual comparisons at significance levels of α/n , where $\alpha = .05$ and n = the number of patterns analyzed in each set.
+Thus, we applied the Bonferroni correction to test individual comparisons at significance levels of α/n , where $\alpha = .05$ and n = the number of patterns analyzed in each set (with there being 8 sets in total, i.e. one expanded and one collapsed set per task/user characteristic).